tarunk04/MonopolyWebApp/Readme.md

 # Getting started

-To run the game locally in your computer for development/ playing:
+To run the game locally in your computer for development/ playing (Requires python3.6 and above):

 1. Clone this repository `git clone https://github.com/aadarshsingh191198/MonopolyWebApp.git`
 2. Move into the directory `cd MonopolyWebApp`